 "Where are the puppies?" says Jerry before getting up and leaving.

 Shawn Michaels is the future king of the WWF, but at this point he hadn't ever won the world title yet.
-He's got really low attack power while being easily the fastest character out of the whole selectable roster.
+I remember being surprised that this midcard guy was WWF champion circa early 1998, and opted to watch the show with Hogan, Macho, Flair, etc instead.

 Lex Luger has a sky-high strength rating and can pretty much demolish anybody with his attacks.
-He's also a BIG AMERICAN BEEFY BOI.
+He's also a BIG AMERICAN BEEFY LAD.
+So much BEEF.

-Scott Hall is a well-rounded fighter who doesn't excel in any category.
-It's easy to forget that this dude is SIX FOOT SEVEN because he spent his entire career standing next to the super-tall Kevin Nash and Hulk Hogan.
+Scott Hall, or rather Razor Ramon, is a well-rounded fighter who doesn't excel in any category.
+It's easy to forget that this dude is six foot seven because he spent his entire career standing next to the super-tall Kevin Nash and Hulk Hogan.
 Put him next to literally anybody else and he would have dwarfed them.

 DOINK.
 Easily the lowest-card guy out of the game's selectable characters, but I see why they included him.
-He has a bunch of very comical attacks, like bonking his opponent with a mallet or zapping them with a joy buzzer, and fits with this game perfectly.
+He has a bunch of very comical attacks, like bonking his opponent with a mallet or zapping them with a joy buzzer, and fits with this game.

 Speaking of tall, here's the mighty Undertaker.
-He's lumbering and slow, but he can fire ghost-projectiles from his hands.
-That's right, this pro wrestling game takes place in the Broken Universe.
+He's lumbering and a bit slow, but he can fire ghost-projectiles from his hands.
+That's right, this pro wrestling game takes place in Matt Hardy's Broken Universe.

 R.I.P.
 Bam Bam Bigelow.
 Main evented WrestleMania itself in 1995, this guy did.
 Never won the world title though.
-He's a guy that nobody ever had anything bad to say about.
+He's a guy that nobody ever had anything bad to say about, and should be in that "top talent who never won the WWF title" conversation with Piper, Luger, and Hall.

 Also R.I.P.
-Yokozuna, the big super-heel of this era.
+Yokozuna, the Majin Buu of the WWF.
 He's the slowest character in the game, but he can absorb a ton of punishment and he hits hard.

 The two difficulty levels are named after title belts, which is a great idea.
 The IC title has fewer and easier fights.
-I believe some of the late-90's WWF games would do this kind of thing again, with the European Title being the easiest difficulty.
+Some of the late-90's WWF games would do this kind of thing again, with the European Title being the easiest difficulty and so on.

-Know who else would have been great in this game, if he wasn't being held hostage by WCW?
+Know who else would have been great in this game, if he wasn't back in WCW by this point?
 Ric Flair.

 Mongo: "GOOD KNEE BAD KNEE IT DOESN'T MATTER MY FRIEND.
 WHEN RIC FLAIR LOCKS ON THAT FIGURE FOUR, IT'S LIGHTS OUT MY FRIEND."